richa-verma1001/notes/README.md

 * Recommended Atom plugins - 'browser-refresh-on-save', 'EMMET', etc. -
 https://www.youtube.com/watch?v=aiXNKHKWlmY
+* I setup browser-refresh-on-save inside Atom editor.
+Its a package that can be downloaded.
+Its great, it does auto refresh in browser when browser file changes in editor. e.g. open http://localhost/JSWork/arrays/index.html in browser and corresponding in editor.
 * Initial Setup file example - /Users/rverma/Sites/JSWork/index.html
 * Pickup a CSS library like Bootstrap or other - https://getbootstrap.com/